 New Jersey Employers Face New Salary History Ban

-New Jersey passed a new law that prohibits employer inquiries into a worker’s wage and salary experience.
+On July 25, 2019, New Jersey passed a new law effective January 1, 2020 that prohibits employer inquiries into a worker’s wage and salary experience.
 New Jersey employers are no longer permitted to use a prospective employee’s salary history as part of the consideration to hire.
-Assembly Bill 1094 passed on July 25, 2019.
 This is the latest step in promoting pay equality in New Jersey.
-The new law goes into effect on January 1, 2020.

 The law prohibits employers from assessing new job applicants based on their prior wages, including salaries or benefits and requiring that an applicant’s salary history satisfy any minimum or maximum criteria.
 While companies are not permitted to require applicants to provide this information, the law does not forbid individuals from giving salary history voluntarily to a prospective employer or employment agency.
 If the employer receives this information, without prompting, it is permitted to use it in determining compensation for a newly hired employee.
 Furthermore, an employer is still permitted to acquire salary history information that is publicly available, but the employer shall not retain or consider that information when determining the salary, benefits, or other compensation of the applicant unless the applicant provides the information voluntarily without prompting or coercion from the prospective employer.
 However, employers cannot hold an applicant’s refusal to volunteer or provide this information in any employment decision.